Greenlandic language: Declension

 Verbs carry a bipersonal inflection for subject and object.
-Possessive noun phrases inflect for both possessor and case case.
+Possessive noun phrases inflect for both possessor and case.

 In this section, the examples are written in Greenlandic standard orthography except that morpheme boundaries are indicated by a hyphen.

 Syntax

 Greenlandic distinguishes three open word classes: nouns, verbs and particles.
 Verbs inflect for person and number of subject and object as well as for mood.
 Nouns inflect for possession and for case.
 Particles do not inflect.

 The verb is the only word that is required in a sentence.
 Since verbs inflect for number and person of both subject and object, the verb is in fact a clause itself.
 Therefore, clauses in which all participants are expressed as free-standing noun phrases are rather rare.
 The following examples show the possibilities of leaving out the verbal arguments:

 Morphosyntactic alignment

 The Greenlandic language uses case to express grammatical relations between participants in a sentence.
 Nouns are inflected with one of the two core cases or one of the six oblique cases.

 Greenlandic is an ergative–absolutive language and so instead of treating the grammatical relations, as in English and most other Indo-European languages, whose grammatical subjects are marked with the nominative case and objects with the accusative case, Greenlandic grammatical roles are defined differently.
 Its ergative case is used for agents of transitive verbs and for possessors.
 The absolutive case is used for patients of transitive verbs and subjects of intransitive verbs.
 Research into Greenlandic as used by the younger generation has shown that the use of ergative alignment in Kalaallisut may be becoming obsolete, which would convert the language into a nominative–accusative language.